KDE/digikam-doc/main_window/search_view.rst

     The digiKam Simple Search Tool

 In the field right below you can enter a title and save your selection.
 It will then appear in the **Searches** list field below.
 But the best is still to come: the Search View offers a search for a search!
 If you have a lot more searches saved than my ridiculous four in the screenshot the adaptive search field at the bottom may help to find a certain search.
+You can manage your saved searches with a context menu by right-clicking on the saved search.

 The Quick Search
 ~~~~~~~~~~~~~~~~